-Kinergy maintains a credit facility in the aggregate amount of up to \$20.0 million.
+Kinergy maintains a credit facility in the aggregate amount of up to \$30.0 million.
 The credit facility expires on December 31, 2013.
-In April 2011, Kinergy's lender temporarily increased the line to up to \$25.0 million through June 30, 2011.
+In May 2011, Kinergy and its lender amended and increased the credit facility to up to \$30.0 million, with an optional accordion feature for an additional \$5.0 million.
 Interest accrues under the credit facility at a rate equal to (i) the three-month London Interbank Offered Rate (LIBOR), plus (ii) a specified applicable margin ranging between 3.50% and 4.50%.
 The credit facility's monthly unused line fee is 0.50% of the amount by which the maximum credit under the facility exceeds the average daily principal balance.
 Kinergy is also required to pay customary fees and expenses associated with the credit facility and issuances of letters of credit.
 In addition, Kinergy is responsible for a \$3,000 monthly servicing fee.
 Payments that may be made by Kinergy to Pacific Ethanol as reimbursement for management and other services provided by Pacific Ethanol to Kinergy are limited to \$750,000 per fiscal quarter in 2011, \$800,000 per fiscal quarter in 2012, and \$850,000 per fiscal quarter in 2013.
 Kinergy is required to meet specified EBITDA and fixed coverage ratio financial covenants under the credit facility and is prohibited from incurring any additional indebtedness (other than specific intercompany indebtedness) or making any capital expenditures in excess of \$100,000 absent the lender's prior consent.
 Kinergy's obligations under the credit facility are secured by a first-priority security interest in all of its assets in favor of the lender.
 We have guaranteed all of Kinergy's obligations under the credit facility.